 You finalise your requested period of SPL by, at least 8 weeks before the first start date, giving your employer a period of leave notice.
 This notice can be served at the same time as a curtailment notice and notice of entitlement, but does not have to be.

-What information can my employer request?
+What information can your employer request?

-After submitting a notice your employer may request a copy of your child’s birth certificate or documents notifying the primary adopter that the child is to be placed with them, together with the name and address of the your partner’s employer.
+After submitting a notice, your employer may request a copy of your child’s birth certificate or documents notifying the primary adopter that the child is to be placed with them, together with the name and address of the your partner’s employer.